Like any industry, the world of direct mail and fulfilment comes with its own world of words, phrases and jargon.

 People do data enhancement to improve the quality of their data.
 There are several different tasks they might do to achieve better quality, like changing the casing or breaking up the salutation field.

-Marketing done by sending a physical piece of advertising in the post to select customers or prospects.
+Marketing is done by sending a physical piece of advertising in the post to select customers or prospects.
 Direct mail comes in many different shapes and forms!

 The umbrella term that includes things like direct mail.
 It's the type of physical marketing that goes from businesses to customers or prospects.